Bellfalasch/frontend-forum/slides.md

 ## Polls

 We ran two polls in #frontend for two weeks.
-Here's the results ...
+Here are the results ...

 ---
 transition: slide-left